 Top 20 Albums of 2015

 The Top 20 Albums of 2015 found some classic-rock legends pushing their craft into audacious new areas, some returning with new perspective to earlier sounds and others simply confirming their towering legends.
-Click through the above gallery to find out how they all ranked.
+Click through the gallery below to find out how they all ranked.

 With Gibbons, that meant stirring in a sizzling helping of Cuban rhythms.
 Warren Haynes added a rootsy bluegrass feel.
 Gilmour could be found dabbling with a lilting, French-feeling waltz.
 Iron Maiden, Don Henley and Bob Dylan went just as far, though in their own individual fashions.
 You had Maiden utterly blowing up their creative approach, Whitesnake's David Coverdale and Henley made bold moves back to their roots, and Dylan (surprise!) completely confounding purists.